Ultimate Guide to Jobs in Japan for Foreigners

 Check out some listings here:

-There are tons of part-time jobs in Tokyo for foreigners in the tourism and service industries that do not require Japanese abilities.
+There are tons of part-time jobs in Japan for foreigners in the tourism and service industries that do not require Japanese abilities.

 Depending on your work visa and company, you may have some limitations to the number of hours and types of work you are legally permitted to do.